 ₐ ₑ ᵢ ⱼ ₒ ᵣ ᵤ ᵥ ₓ

 Uppercase Alphabet Superscripts:

 ᴬ ᴮ ᴰ ᴱ ᴳ ᴴ ᴵ ᴶ ᴷ ᴸ ᴹ ᴺ ᴼ ᴾ ᴿ ᵀ ᵁ ⱽ ᵂ

-Note that the positions of these symbols in relation to your text may vary depending on the font used.
+Note that the positions of these symbols in relation to your text may vary depending on the font and font size used.

 Using 3rd Party Sites/Add-ons

 There are a number of third-party add-ons that allow you to generate subscript or superscripts forms of numbers, letters, and some symbols.